 EPA mapping (available at https://gis.epa.ie/EPAMaps/) has been reviewed to identify potential receptor surface watercourses.
-The nearest surface watercourse is the Dodder river which flows in a south to north direction less than 5m to the east of the site.
-The EPA indicate that water quality in the Tolka as reported in the River Waterbody WFD Status (2010 - 2015) is "moderate" at this location.
+The nearest surface watercourse is the King's River (a tributary of the River Liffey) which flows in a north-westerly direction c.
+79m southwest of the site.
+The EPA indicate that water quality in King's River as reported in the River Waterbody WFD Status (2010 - 2015) is "moderate" at this location.